Jvele12/IS-CLass/README.md

 The "mkdir" command is for creating a new folder in current directory

 ## rm
-te "rm" command is used for removing files
+the "rm" command is used for removing files

+## cp
+the "cp" command is to copy files